sergio-lacerda/Fat-Pig-Invest-HomeBroker-Simulator/README.md

 ### 3. Settings for HomeBrokerAPI project

-- **Project properties -> Outup -> XML documentation file path:** Set the path to the folder you'd like to have the API documentation file.
+- **Project properties -> Output -> XML documentation file path:** Set the path to the folder where you'd like to have the API documentation file.
 - **appsettings.json:** Edit the key "DatabaseConnStr" and configure your connection string to the API database (dbhomebrokerapi).

 ```json